Airlock as a Service Knowledge Base

 Notice

-For more information on OAuth in general and on OAuth grants, see the Airlock IAM documentation:
+For more information about OAuth in general and about OAuth grant types, see the Airlock IAM documentation:

 Step 1: Obtaining an access token

-You must include the OAuth 2.0 client's ID and secret in the request.
+The OAuth 2.0 client's ID and secret are available.
 These credentials are provided by the Airlock Console when you created the OAuth 2.0 client.
-Make sure you have them available now.

 Instructions